 - Investment property holding and management

 - Crystal and glass manufacturing

-- Other administration and holding activities
+- Other (music publishing and retail, administration and holding activities)

 Management monitors the operating results of its business units separately for the purpose of making decisions about resource allocation and performance assessment.
 Segment performance is evaluated based on operating profit or loss and is measured consistently with operating profit or loss in the consolidated financial statements.